Bad credit personal loans

 - Use a personal loan calculator.

 Using a loan calculator will ensure you don’t apply for a loan you can’t afford.
-Lenders, when reviewing your application, will only approve your loan if you can afford the repayments.
+When reviewing your application, lenders will only approve your loan if you can afford the repayments.

 What are your loan options with bad credit?